badrisugavanam/movies/README.md

     - clone the repo @ https://github.com/doganaydin/themoviedb and navigate to the directory of the cloned repo and do the following below
     - pip install requests fuzzywuzzy
     - sudo python setup.py install

-#Important Request API for the https://www.themoviedb.org
+#Important Request API Key
   - Follow the steps mentioned in API Key subsection @ https://github.com/celiao/tmdbsimple
--
+  - Replace YOUR_API_KEY with your API Key in entertainment_center.py

 #What's included
 ```